Mengkai-Source/Dynamic-Scheduler-with-Production-Schedule/README.md

 'mu_inv.m': This function is used to generate new point according to lower and upper and a random factor proportional to current point.

+'RiskFunc.m': This function is used to calculate the risks.

 #4.
 Run

 Run the main program: "MainFunction"

+Note: Please make sure the date for the loaded prediction data matches the date for the production schedule.